-----

 2000

 You could dissolve cobalt chloride or sulphate into water, and adjust the pH with acid, add wetting agent, levelers and brighteners, and make a plating bath.
-The chemistry is really just about the same as nickel plating.
+The chemistry is probably quite similar to nickel plating.

 But most industrial plating is done from proprietary plating baths, rather than being brewed from raw materials by the users.
-So you will probably not easily find enough info here or in books to formulate your own solution that is really the equal of commercially available processes; rather, you should buy a cobalt plating solution from a supplier if your needs are real.
+So you will probably not easily find enough info either here or in books to formulate your own solution that is really the equal of commercially available processes; rather, you should try to buy a cobalt plating solution from a supplier if your needs are practical.
+If you find none available, or your interests are more theoretical, you probably have a lot of development work ahead.

 I am not aware of anything especially dangerous about cobalt plating, as opposed to other plating processes.
 But most plating involves the use of aggressive, toxic, acids and alkalis; and the consequent needs for wearing protective gear and training in the safe handling of the chemicals.

 The old truism is that 90 percent of plating is in the preparation.
-So if you are asking for general instruction in the whole process, as opposed to how to formulate a cobalt plating bath, there is a lot more to it than we can cover in a few paragraphs here.
-Please start with one of the "Must have" plating books.
+So if you are asking for a general instruction in the whole process, please start with one of the "Must have" plating books.
 Good luck to you.

 Ted Mooney, P.E.